Computer-Aided Rationalization of Sentencing

 Although the statutory sentencing ranges prescribed by the German Federal Criminal Code (Strafgesetzbuch) apply equally nationwide, there is considerable interregional variation in sentencing.
 In addition, judges display considerable differences in punitiveness, depending on their specific role in the judiciary and their professional experience.
 Consequently, there are repeated calls for standardization.
 Experience has shown, however, that the “margin” or “leeway” theory (Spielraumtheorie) developed by the German Federal Court of Justice (Bundesgerichtshof) in the 1950s is unsuitable for this purpose; it serves only to limit appellate review of sentencing decisions.

-The profound societal transformation in recent years due to technological progress could contribute to standardization.
 In other legal systems, numerous efforts have been undertaken to structure the sentencing process.
 In the Anglo-American legal world, the use of sentencing guidelines has been growing since the 1980s, and their introduction was discussed in Germany.
 Additionally, in the United States, for example, computer-based decision support systems, such as sentencing information systems and decision algorithms, have already been tested.
 With the incorporation of machine learning, these developments could go even further, leading to an increase in technical autonomy.
 From today’s perspective, however, a complete relinquishing of human decision-making in the sentencing process seems to be neither possible nor desirable, at least in Germany.
+While human decisions may be prone to error, they may nevertheless display characteristics worth preserving in the context of a rationalization of the sentencing process.
+The best possible outcome might be a synthesis of computer-based objectivity and final decisions taken by human beings.

 Expected outcome: dissertation

-Photo: © Louis Reed/Unsplash
+Photo:© Louis Reed/Unsplash

 Other Interesting Articles